isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 <td rowspan="1" colspan="1">
 <p><strong><a href="https://www.facebook.com/RBLWG/" rel="noopener noreferrer nofollow" target="_blank">Raffles' Banded Langur Working Group</a></strong> was
-established in 2016 to carry out research, education outreach and conservation activities for the Raffles' Banded Langur (Presbytis femoralis).
+established in 2016 to carry out research, education outreach and conservation activities for the Raffles' Banded Langur (<em>Presbytis femoralis</em>).
 It is a Critically Endangered monkey found only in Singapore and Malaysia and is considered one of the top 25 most endangered primates in the world.</p>
 </td>
 </tr>
 <tr>